 - The right to go to court hearings and be heard;

 - The right to prepare a "Victim Impact Statement;"

 - The right to talk to the District Attorney's Office at important points in the case;

 - The right to money for certain items and costs from the Victim Compensation fund, witness fees, and "restitution" (money that the court might charge the person who abused you

-- The right to be told where the person who abused you is, such as: if he moves to a less secure facility; if he has been let go for some period of time or permanently; if he escapes; or if he will get parole;
+- The right to be told where the person who abused you is, such as: if they move to a less secure facility; if they have been let go for some period of time or permanently; if they escape; or if they will get parole;

-- You may have the right to get more information about the abuser's criminal record and whether or not he is meeting the terms of his sentence;
+- You may have the right to get more information about the abusive person's criminal record and whether or not they are meeting the terms of their sentence;

 - The right to other protections in the Criminal Justice System.

 For more information on these rights, call the Victim/Witness Advocate.